Why do so many followers fail?

 Make sure you’re not leveraging at excessive risk levels.
 A good rule of thumb is to add-up the worst drawdowns of all of your signals providers, then multiply this number by two.
 This will give you your very worst case scenario.
 You should be able to suffer that loss on your account and still continue with your investment plan – without a margin call, and without significant difficulties.

 Many signal providers are using similar Expert Advisors and using similar trading styles.
 If you’re following a group of providers, you could be far more exposed than you think!

 In the currency markets, worst case scenarios tend to happen much more frequently than people realize.
-Not only that, as I mention below, many signal providers are using similar Expert Advisors and using similar trading styles.
+Not only that, many signal providers are using similar Expert Advisors and using similar trading styles.
 If you’re following a group of providers, you could be far more exposed than you think!

 Make sure you understand the correlations between currency pairs.
 For example, EURUSD and GBPUSD have strong positive correlation, while AUDUSD and USDCAD tend to be negatively correlated.
 If your traders are primarily using the same strategy, but on a correlated pair, you are in effect doubling-up on your exposure.

 Use this free Metatrader tool to check correlations between the instruments being traded and whether or not they are properly diversified.
 If they are not diversified, use your trade settings to reduce exposure accordingly or avoid the signal provider altogether.

 Grid trading is a strategy that’s loved by many signal providers on Zulutrade.
 It can yield tremendous profits under the right market conditions.
 Boosting their rankings as well as generating huge commission for them.
 Here are some examples of grid traders on Zulutrade: